vicenteg/vicenteg.github.io/_drafts/2016-06-15-user-homes-in-mapr.md

 3. Apply ACEs judiciously, starting from the volume level.
 If data is being organized by volume, you can control access to data through volume-level ACEs.
 You can then apply file/directory level ACEs sparingly as required.

+4. Finally, it's a good idea to automate this sort of thing.
+Since it's only a few steps, a simple script should suffice.

 I hope this helps you manage space in your cluster more effectively!